+FIFTH PRIZE

-FIFTH PRIZE "TOWN MEETING" RINGS THE BELL During the recent tense situation in Europe, the reams of propaganda that filled columns of news type and blared from loudspeakers made it almost impossible to think in coherent manner causes and result of what actually did happen. actually did happen.
+"TOWN MEETING" RINGS THE BELL

+During the recent tense situation in Europe, the reams of propaganda that filled columns of news type and blared from loudspeakers made it almost impossible to think in coherent manner causes and result of what actually did happen.

 I, therefore, want to express my sincere thanks to the producers of Town Meeting of the Air for setting me to rights on "Can Europe Avoid War?"
-The compact questions that did not allow too much to be said, and the clear, concise thinking of the speakers, who put forth their opinions, was a tonic to those of us who knew not what to think.
-This was the first time I had lis- This was the first time I had lis-tened to the Town Meeting, but if such sound logic continues, it won't be the last.
+The compact questions that did not allow too much to be said, and the clear, concise thinking of the speakers, who put forth their oninions. speakers, who put forth their opinions, was a tonic to those of us who knew not what to think.

+This was the first time I had listened to the Town Meeting, but if such sound logic continues, it won't be the last.

 DOROTHY PANFIL, Milwaukee.
 Wisc.
-(Continued on page 77) THIS IS YOUR PAGE!
+(Continued on page 77)

+THIS IS YOUR PAGE!